 Spring is in the air!
-It’s always fun compiling my favorite themes and topics for each month, but when I sat down to make a list of April topics and May themes, I realized that there was so much overlap!
+It’s always fun compiling my favorite teaching themes and topics for classroom activities each month.
+When I sat down to make a list of April topics and May themes, I realized that there was so much overlap!
 Since spring tends to be such a busy time for teachers and families, I thought I’d sum up favorite spring themes here which would be great for either March or April!

 I love that thematic units give us, as teachers, a way to engage our students in high interest lessons, projects, activities, and even purposeful play!

 Check out 13 of my favorite spring themes and topics here: